While at Turks and Caicos, we stayed at a few different resorts, but the Somerset on Grace Bay quickly became our favorite place to stay. Here’s why.

-When we weren’t in our room, we spent our time on the beach.
+We spent time on the beach when we weren’t in our room.
 There were chairs and umbrellas, stand-up paddle boards, kayaks, & hobie cats for us to use.
-They also have a beautiful infinity pool and a reverse current lap pool in case you want to get some exercise in!
+They also have a beautiful infinity pool and a reverse current lap pool in case you want to exercise!

 We also had breakfast at the Pavillion each morning.
-Continental one morning and we splurged for some Shrimp and Grits and Eggs Benedict.
-The Shrimp & Grits were my favorite!
+Continental one morning, and we splurged for some Shrimp and Grits and Eggs Benedict.
+The Shrimp and grits were my favorite!
 Yum!

 If you want to pamper yourself, they have an onsite spa.
 My girlfriend and I ditched the boys one morning to get facials, while they took the hobie cat out on the water.
-I personally think we made the better choice ;) You can see more photos and details on facebook.
+I think we made the better choice.
+You can see more photos and details on facebook.